What is EBITDA and how is it used in investing?

 How do you calculate EBITDA?

 Calculating EBITDA is straightforward.
-You can find all the information needed for EBITDA calculations on a company’s balance sheet or income statement.
-The two ways to calculate EBITDA include:
+You can find all the information needed for EBITDA calculations on a company’s income statement (and the notes), and sometimes the cash flow statement for depreciation/amortisation.
+The two common ways to calculate EBITDA are:

 Let’s look at an example of calculating a company’s EBITDA using the first method (with net income).
 Gateway Health is a fictional pharmaceutical company that provided the following figures in its income statement for one year ending December 31: